jyotiska0099/leafDetector/README.md

 ## Welcome to the leaf classifier web-app version 1.0
 	it takes an image from the user using a web-app, pass it to a server and display the output

-necessary packages to run the flask backend server: flask, opencv-python, numpy, os. install them using pip or conda, (hint: type in terminal="pip install flask")
+necessary packages to run the flask backend server: flask, opencv-python, numpy, os, natsort. install them using pip or conda, (hint: type in terminal="pip install flask")

 ## directory tree till now: